 - random\seed: Seed for the global random seed generator used to initialize seeds for module instantiations.
 The 64-bit Mersenne Twister mt19937\64 from the C++ Standard Library is used to generate seeds.
 A random seed from multiple entropy sources will be generated if the parameter is not specified.
 Can be used to reproduce an earlier simulation run. - random\seed\core: Optional seed used for pseudo-random number generators in the core components of the framework.
-If not set explicitly, the value random\seed + 1 is used. - library\directories: Additional directories to search for module libraries, before searching the default paths.
+If not set explicitly, the value random\seed + 1 is used.
+This generator is used to calculate alignment offsets as described in Section 5.1. - library\directories: Additional directories to search for module libraries, before searching the default paths.
 See Section 4.4 for more information. - model\paths: Additional files or directories from which detector models should be read besides the standard search locations. - performance\plots: Enable the creation of performance plots showing the processing time required per event both for individual modules and the full module stack.
 Defaults to false. - multithreading: Enable multithreading for the framework.
 Defaults to true.
 More information about multithreading can be found in Section 4.3. - workers: Specify the number of workers to use in total, should be strictly larger than zero.
 Only used if multithreading is set to true.
 Defaults to the number of native threads available on the system minus one, if this can be determined, otherwise one thread is used. - buffer\per\worker: Specify the buffer depth available per worker for buffered modules to cache partially processed events until execution in the correct order can be guaranteed (see Section 4.10).
 Defaults to 256.